-Dr Fiachra Byrne is a Research Fellow on the project at the Centre for the History of Medicine in Ireland, University College Dublin.
-His current research project is on the mental health of juvenile prisoners in England and Ireland from 1850 to 2000.
+Dr Fiachra Byrne was a Research Fellow on the project at the Centre for the History of Medicine in Ireland, University College Dublin.
+His research project is on the mental health of juvenile prisoners in England and Ireland from 1850 to 2000.
 This comparative study examines the penal practices, legal frameworks, and professional and public discourses relating to the management of juvenile prisoners’ mental health.
-Fiachra completed his Ad Astra funded PhD at the School of History and Archives, UCD in 2011 with a thesis on psychiatry and mental illness in Ireland during the twentieth century.
+Fiachra completed his Ad Astra funded PhD at the School of History, UCD in 2011 with a thesis on psychiatry and mental illness in Ireland during the twentieth century.
 It examined compelling patient narratives of mental illness, investigating how notions of the self, autonomy and mental pathology were constructed through processes of medical, patient and familial exchange.

 Dr Margaret Charleroy trained as an historian of medicine and received her PhD from the University of Minnesota.
 Her research takes an integrative approach to medical history, drawing on questions and methods from population studies and social science history.
 Her research focus concerns the health and disease of institutionalized populations, including prisons, asylums, and hospitals.
 Her PhD dissertation examined inmate health in the nineteenth- and twentieth-century American prison system using historical prison medical records both quantitatively and qualitatively.
 As a Research Fellow on the prison project at the University of Warwick, she examines the management of prisoner’s health, disease, and chronic illness in institutions shaped by imperatives to punish, control, and rehabilitate as well as efforts to improve conditions and prisoner’s wellbeing.

-Dr Holly Dunbar is a Research Fellow on the project at the Centre for the History of Medicine in Ireland, University College Dublin.
-Her research project is on the Discharged Prisoners’ Aid Societies and other NGOs that advocated for prisoners’ health rights, such as the Howard League for Penal Reform, the National Association of Discharged Prisoners’ Aid Societies, the National Association for the Care and Resettlement of Offenders, the Northern Irish Association for the Care and Resettlement of Offenders, Radical Alternatives to Prison and Alcoholics Anonymous.
-Her work examines the evolving relationship between philanthropic organisations and the State in medical provision and health promotion among released prisoners.
+Dr Holly Dunbar was a Research Fellow on the project at the Centre for the History of Medicine in Ireland, University College Dublin.
+Her research project looked at the Discharged Prisoners’ Aid Societies and other NGOs that advocated for prisoners’ health rights, such as the Howard League for Penal Reform, the National Association of Discharged Prisoners’ Aid Societies, the National Association for the Care and Resettlement of Offenders, the Northern Irish Association for the Care and Resettlement of Offenders, Radical Alternatives to Prison and Alcoholics Anonymous.
+Her work examined the evolving relationship between philanthropic organisations and the State in medical provision and health promotion among released prisoners.
 Prior to working at UCD, Holly completed her thesis on gender and the Irish nationalist daily newspapers, c.1912-1923, at the University of Southampton.
 She has published in Women’s History Review on women and alcohol in Ireland during the First World War.

 Dr Janet Weston is a Research Fellow (2 years) based at the London School of Hygiene and Tropical Medicine, supervised by Professor Virginia Berridge who is carrying out research on the history of HIV/AIDS in prisons.
 Janet completed her PhD at Birkbeck, University of London, in 2015, on medical approaches to sexual offenders.
 Her research examined the causes and cures that were proposed by psychotherapists, prison doctors, and other specialists in England in the early to mid twentieth century, in their efforts to explain and reduce sexual crime.
 Her research interests encompass histories of medicine and psychiatry, sexuality and gender, law, and criminology, crime, and punishment.
 During her PhD she taught undergraduate study skills and modern British history, and was one of the organisers of the Wellcome funded ‘Alternative Psychiatric Narratives’ conference in May 2014.
 She is also involved in the Raphael Samuel History Centre, and mentors young people with the educational charity Arts Emergency.
 Before returning to academia she worked in the charity sector.